Kyde91/Milestone-Project/README.md

 # Technologies used:

+- GitHub - Used for storage of the website and publishing online.
+- VScode - The IDE used for editing code and pushing changes
+- HTML5 - Core website built in HTML5
+- CSS - Used to style the website layout and imagery
+- Bootstrap - Bootstrap was used for structuring of certian features such as Navbar, Footer and Gallery
+- Font Awesome - Used for Icon styling
+- Unsplash - Used to generate images

 ## Languages used:

+HTML, CSS, JavaScript

 ## Frameworks and Libraries:

+Bootstrap & GitHub

 # Deployment

 # Testing & Validation:

+## Manual testing

+Manual testing conducted

+- Navbar

+* Navlinks

+- Footer

+* Social Media Links

+- Members

+* Form posts
+* form validation works

 ## Jigsaw CSS Validator